PF says Abin interfered in Jair Renan Bolsonaro investigation

 The two are suspected of opening the government’s doors to a businessman interested in receiving public funds.
 At the time, Lucena believed he was being pursued by a vehicle and called the Military Police (PM).
 When approached, the suspect identified himself as Luiz Felipe Barros Felix, a Federal Police agent assigned to the intelligence agency.

-To the PF, Felix said that he worked at Abin, directly linked to Alexandre Ramagem, then commander of the agency.
+PF, Felix said he worked at Abin, directly linked to Alexandre Ramagem, then the agency’s commander.
 Ramagem worked during the presidential campaign that elected Bolsonaro.

 According to The globe, the agent confirmed that he received the mission to assist the head of Abin.
 The aim was to gather information on the whereabouts of an electric car valued at R$90,000, which would have been donated to Jair Renan and his personal trainer by a businessman from Espírito Santo interested in gaining access to the government.

-“The objective was to find out who was using the vehicle.
-The object of knowledge was to know if the reports that could pose a risk to the president’s image or physical integrity were true or not”, said Felix.
+“The objective was to know who was using the vehicle.
+The object of knowledge was to know if the reports that could jeopardize the president’s image or physical integrity were true or not”, said Felix.

 Allan Lucena was also heard by the PF.
 According to the testimony, the personal trainer stated that he had given up on proceeding with the police report, because he was afraid of retaliation and stated that he “felt threatened”.

-Lucena and Jair Renan came under investigation for intermediating, with the help of Palácio do Planalto, a meeting between a businessman from Espírito Santo and the then Minister Rogério Marinho, of Regional Development.
+Lucena and Jair Renan came under investigation for intermediating, with the help of the Planalto Palace, a meeting between a businessman from Espírito Santo and the then Minister Rogrio Marinho, of Regional Development.
 In a note, the ministry informed that the meeting was requested by the president’s office, through a special advisor to Bolsonaro, a friend of Jair Renan.

-The PF stated in a report that Abin interfered in the investigations and highlighted that, after the uncovered operation, Allan decided to return the electric car.
+The PF stated in a report that Abin interfered in the investigations and highlighted that, after the operation was discovered, Allan decided to return the electric car.

 Abin was contacted and, to the newspaper The globe, stated that there are no official documents about the operation.
-“There is no record of this action in the systems of the Brazilian Intelligence Agency (Abin).
-Federal Police agent Luiz Felipe Barros Felix has not been part of ABIN’s staff since March 29, 2021,” the statement reads.
+“There is no record of the aforementioned action in the systems of the Brazilian Intelligence Agency (Abin).
+Federal Police agent Luiz Felipe Barros Felix has not been part of ABIN’s staff since March 29, 2021,” the statement said.

-Jair Renan’s lawyer, Frederick Wassef, said that Abin’s actions had no relation to the Presidency of the Republic, did not interfere with the investigation and that it was an isolated fact of an “individual who was there on his own”.
+Luiz Felipe Barros Felix and Alexandre Ramagem declined to comment on the incident.

-The lawyer also said that Jair Renan “has never won a car from anyone” and denied that President Bolsonaro’s son has opened the doors of the federal government to businessmen.
+Jair Renan’s lawyer, Frederick Wassef, said that Abin’s actions had nothing to do with the Presidency of the Republic, did not interfere with the investigation and that it was an isolated incident involving an “individual who was there on his own.”

 *Intern under the supervision of sub-editor Jociane Morais